arm/arm-toolchain/arm-software/embedded/docs/atfe-nightly-builds.md

 ## Release Cycle

-ATfE nightly builds are automatically generated as part of the ATfE Nightly Build and Test workflow on GitHub Actions.
+ATfE Nightly builds are automatically generated as part of the ATfE Nightly Build and Test workflow on GitHub Actions.
 Once all CI and CD stages complete successfully, a set of build artifacts is produced and uploaded.